hyperskill/intro-to-github/README.md

 - **.gitignore** is a file that specifies which files and directories must be ignored by Git

 You cannot directly modify files in this repo because you are not a *collaborator*.
+I will modify it in my own fork in branch.

 The **Issues** tab is used to discuss ideas, enhancements, bugs, questions, and so on.
 They are grouped by *Open* and *Closed*.